johnheenan/minform/README.md

 Never install and run node/npm for user root.
 This may not be practical for embedded systems.

 ### Technical Details for `ln`, `rm` and other POSIX script commands

+So why not replace symbolic link script command `ln` and `rm` with `node.fs` equivalents?

+1. If a file system does not already support POSIX style symbolic links then `node.fs` won't either.
+1. Being able to run plain POSIX shell scripts is a practical convenience.

 Except for node as binary itself, all node/npm software runs as a script of node binary itself and npm software itself is a set of node scripts.
 The 'npm run' command is a node npm script that further uses `sh` for additional script commands.